 - Staying there: Ratzeburg Youth Hostel, built in 2012, with a view of Lake Ratzeburg, Reeperbahn 6-14, 23909 Ratzeburg, bed and breakfast from €31.50 (shared room), also 1- to 4-bed dorms, Tel: 04541/840 95 04, [email protected]

-Rügen, Germany’s largest island, is more than just chalk cliffs.
-It’s much too crowded anyway, and the rock face is crumbling.
-The Königstuhl, the most famous part of the chalk formations, is closed for construction work from July on.
-Many are expected to visit before it closes, so there is even an extra “closing program”.
-If you explore the other corners of Rügen, you will definitely find some peace and quiet away from the crowds.
-To the west of Cape Arkona, the windswept Nordstrand leads west for hours and later south to Dranske, where kite surfers speed across the Wieker Bodden, along the old military site on Bug, a closed headland that is currently a nature park, soon perhaps (unfortunately) a luxury resort.
+Rügen, Germany’s largest island, is home to the region’s famous chalk cliffs.
+Königstuhl, the most famous part of the chalk formations, had been closed for construction work since July 2022 after heavy tourist traffic started to severely damage the stone.
+The site has officially reopened for visitors, with an impressive new elevated walkway to boot.
+To the west of Cape Arkona, the windswept Nordstrand leads west for hours and later south to Dranske, where kite surfers speed across the Wieker Bodden.
+Along the old military site on Bug, a closed headland that is currently a nature park, soon perhaps (unfortunately) a luxury resort.
 The view across the water to Hiddensee compensates for the fence.

 - Getting there: From Berlin-Hbf 15:56, 1 change, among others via Stralsund